Keshelashvili: Origins

 The origins of Keshelashvili are debated but it is known from a medieval Georgian legend that the surname came from a very old surname known as "Lomisashvili" (alternate spelling: "Lomasashvili"), the history of Keshelashvili goes back to the 17th century, a man named "Mamuka Lomisashvili" was given an honorary title of the founder of a new surname and he became "Mamuka Keshelashvili".
-It is believed that he was the first person to bear the surname, it was given to him by the king Luarsab II of Kartli between 1606 and 1615 during a royal ceremony.
+It is believed that he was the first person to bear the surname, it was given to him by the king Luarsab II between 1606 and 1615 during a royal ceremony.